jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 Because Proxy is so much like Decorator with this minor change, I view Proxy as a special case of Decorator.
 Proxy is Decorator with one Proxy instance.

 However, I have an issue with this design.
-There’s code duplication with the delegate in the Proxy classes.
-Plus, two lines are crossing each other.
+There’s code duplication with the delegate management in both the Proxy classes.
+Plus, two lines are crossing each other in the design.
 While crossed lines cannot always be avoided in a design, it does start the slide down the slippery slope of a messy design.
 I’ve found that a messy design tends to have a messy implementation as well.
 While the above is not very messy, I like to avoid messy design elements, such as crossing lines, if I can avoid them.

 ## GoF Decorator
 The GoF’s Decorator design removes the delegate duplicate code as well as the crossing lines.
 Here’s their Decorator: